slviajero/tinybasic/README.md

 Memory access is strictly 16bit and 8bit.
 For memory, stack and variable access, array logic is used and not C pointers.
 This allows all pointers to be short integers which can be stored on the arithmetic stack if needed.

+The interpreted can be compliled with standard gcc on almost any architecture or in the Arduino IDE (set the ARDUINO definition for this).

 See also:
 - https://en.wikipedia.org/wiki/Recursive_descent_parser